HermanToothrot10/qubic-capital-manual/docs/proposals/qearnp.md

 ## Execution outcome

+If approved, the proposal becomes effective after one full epoch.
+For example, if approved at the end of epoch 200, it becomes effective at the start of epoch 202.

-If approved and sufficient funds are available according to fund allocation priority:
+Provided sufficient funds are available according to fund allocation priority:

 - Funds are locked progressively as defined
 - After 52 weeks: